 The Tamar carries a Y Boat, an inflatable daughter boat housed under the aft deck and deployed from a hinged door in the transom.
 The Y boat has a 15hp outboard engine and is used in moderate conditions to access areas the lifeboat cannot reach.

 The Lizard Lifeboat regularly launches on **exercise.
-Usually launching on Tuesday evenings throughout the year at 6.30 pm but on occasion also Sunday mornings at 9.30 am.
-The exercise launch day/s and times variation is due to operational exercise commitments when The Lizard Lifeboat may sometimes rendezvous to **exercise with one or two of our neighbouring stations.
+Usually launching on Tuesday evenings throughout the year at 6.30 pm but sometimes also on Sunday mornings at 9.30 am.
+The exercise launch day/s and times variation is due to operational exercise commitments and/or crew training.
 We invite and welcome you into the boathouse to watch the launch.

 **Please Note: Exercise launches can be subject to last minute change or cancellation due to inclement weather or operational commitments so always check on our *facebook page for up to the minute details of launches ….